NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

     <b>Exercise</b>: Making translucent status bars
 </h4>

 Sometimes accomplishing tasks with native code is simple, as it was with setting hint text on Android, and sometimes it takes a little more work.
 Because setting a status bar’s appearance is slightly more involved, the code has been prepopulated in `app/utils/status-bar-util.ts`.
-There are a few comments the link to detailed information on the techniques used, if you’re curious about how it all works.
+There are a few comments that link to detailed information on the techniques used, if you’re curious about how it all works.

 Because this code changes the appearance of the status bar, we’ll want to call this method as soon as possible, so that the status bar doesn’t awkwardly update after the app has already loaded.
 Therefore to use this new utility, open `app/main.ts` and replace the contents of the file with the following code, which calls a new `setStatusBarColors()` before the app is bootstrapped.